iterative/dvc.org/content/docs/command-reference/exp/run.md

 [`params` section](https://dvc.org/doc/user-guide/project-structure/dvcyaml-files#parameters)
 of your `dvc.yaml` accordingly.

-Alternatively, you can track all the parameters in the file being modified.
+Alternatively, you can track all the parameters in the file being modified, as shown in the `dvc.yaml` above.

 </admon>